 The Different Types of Foster Care Placements

+There are many different types of foster care placements, but the type of placement depends on the needs of the child being fostered.
+For example, a youngster may be in need of emergency foster care, short-term foster care, part-time foster care or long-term foster care.
 The length of a foster care placement will vary depending on each individual child’s situation.
 A foster care placement may last for days, months or years.

+As a foster carer, you may be required to look after a baby, a child, a teenager or sometimes a mother and baby.
+You will decide what age range will suit your family (eg) younger or older.
 Foster care involves looking after the child or young person on a day-to-day basis and meeting their needs.
 It also involves liaising with the child’s family and working alongside school teachers, medical professionals, social workers and sometimes legal professionals.